muqadsaqudoos/Creative-Minds/README.md

 ## Description

-This repository contains the portfolio website for **Creative Minds**, a fictional design agency created as part of our web development assignment.
+This repository contains the portfolio website for **Creative Minds**, a fictional design agency created as part of our *Introducion to Data Science* assignment.

 ## Team Members